 Wedding Photography is a bit of a Catch-22 situation – because you only get one chance to get the photos done right the first time, but you usually spend a fortune to pay for that privilege!

-24. Hire Via the Hour – Not the Whole Day
+Hire The Photographer Via the Hour – Not the Whole Day

 Only hire a professional photographer for a few hours rather than a whole day.